 The Sabena Aeroclub has set up the first English speaking theoretical course for private pilots in Belgium.
-The club also organises theoretical courses in Dutch and French on a continuous basis.
+The club also organises theoretical courses in French on a continuous basis.
 Passing the theoretical exam is the first step to obtaining the Private Pilot License.

 The course is given on the airfield of Grimbergen (Vliegveld Grimbergen), only 15 kilometers away from Brussels.
 The course is oriented towards the international community and expatriates living in Belgium.
-Of course, Dutch or French speaking candidates can also participate in the English course, but they may as well choose to enrol in the Dutch or French course.
+Of course, Dutch or French speaking candidates can also participate in the English course, but they may as well choose to enrol in the French course.
 Our theory course is modular which means the student can "drop in" any time a new subject starts.